 Whenever I need a break from the daily grind or just want to immerse myself in nature, Glen Helen Nature Preserve is my go-to destination.

 The beauty and tranquility of the preserve never fail to leave me feeling refreshed and reconnected with the natural world.

 Shop for Unique Gifts and Collectibles at Village Artisans Co-Op

-Founded in 1983, Village Artisans Co-Op is a perfect gift shop in Ohio with something for everyone.
+Founded in 1983, Village Artisans Co-Op is a perfect gift shop in Yellow Spring, Ohio.

-While walking through the doors, you can take a look around at their different pieces from artists worldwide and in all types of industries, including painting, printmaking, mixed media, jewelry making, pottery, textile art printing on custom fabrics, and so much more!
+While walking through the doors, I saw different pieces from artists worldwide and in all industries, including painting, printmaking, mixed media, jewellery making, pottery, textile art printing on custom fabrics, and so much more!